sachin19183/path-of-the-silent-warrior/_posts/self-reflections-unfiltered/2026-02-11-speed-has-outpaced-wisdom.md

 -To talk to our parents and vice versa
 -To just be in our word
+-And ofcourse study in between when forced to do so

+> Life was slow and easy.
+No stress to reach anywhere.

--And ofcourse study in between when forced to do so Then in the 90's we got TV becoming more accessible as means of entertainment which we still had limited access as their were only 2 channels to begin with. but the cartoons on DD metro were lot better than what i see today(except the anime which mainly is for the adult audience)
+Then in the 90's we got TV becoming more accessible as means of entertainment which we still had limited access as their were only 2 channels to begin with. but the cartoons on DD metro were lot better than what i see today(except the anime which mainly is for the adult audience)
 Gradually landline phones were within reach so communication between relatives/friends became easier.
-My mother (god bless her soul) used it the most though :) with the 2000's era technology started to evolve at an increased pace.
+With the 2000's era technology started to evolve at an increased pace.
 First 2G came and with it came mobile phones.
-By the mid 2000's i got my first mobile post my first job salary
-(actually diwali bonus which now i wonder has altogether vanished).

 Example: